All Episodes

-And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain, we are back.
+And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Happy to have you here.

-The telephone number if you want to be on the program, 800-282-2882, and the email address L Rushbow at EIB net.com.
+The telephone number, if you want to be on the program, 800-282-2882 and the email address, lrushbow at EIBnet.com.

-He just he's just trying to stop things from happening.
+He's just trying to stop things from happening.

-Well, Lord, who would who would want that?
+Well, Lord, who would want that?

-The American people don't want Obama, the American people issue by issue by issue.
+The American people don't want Obama.

-Obama policy after policy after policy opposed by a majority of Americans.
+The American people, issue by issue by issue, Obama policy after policy after policy opposed by a majority of Americans.

 Who in the world would want to stop it?